 Contact me:

-I’m Louie, a particle physicist currently based at CERN in Geneva
+I’m Louie, a particle physicist currently based in Clermont-Ferrand (France)

-I am Dr. Louie Dartmoor Corpe, an experimental research fellow working on the ATLAS experiment of the Large Hadron Collider–the LHC, specialising in precision measurements of Standard Model interactions, and searches for exotic Long-lived particles.
-I also work on phenomenology projects such as CONTUR, which aims to re-use the bank of existing LHC results to find a shortcut to new physics.
+I am Dr. Louie Dartmoor Corpe, an experimental research fellow working on the ATLAS experiment of the Large Hadron Collider–the LHC, specialising in searches for exotic new particles.
+I currently manage the ATLAS Exotics working group, which involves project-managing some ~70 analyses involving ~550 researchers.
+I have previously also been involved in precision measurements of Standard Model interactions, and phenomenology projects such as CONTUR.

 Activities